Workforce Cost Planning: How to Turn Headcount Data Into Budget Insights

 It is no longer enough to get a holistic cost allocation from your headcount.
 Organizations across the globe need to be able to slice and dice their data to really understand how those costs are changing over time and how to best build a thriving workforce.
 Traditional views showing headcount over time are excellent starters, but the main course?
 That's translating those numbers into actionable cost insights.

 After all, understanding not just the size but also the cost of your workforce over time is the key to informed decision-making for both finance and operations teams.
-For example, slicing and dicing dynamic cost allocation over time, like total days in month breakout and broken down by department, supervisor hierarchy level, or by length of time employed can lead to insights that can change policy or articulate critical headcount needs.
+For example, slicing and dicing dynamic cost allocation over time with a per-day breakout based on total days in month, filtered by department, supervisor hierarchy level, or length of time employed can lead to insights that can change policy or articulate critical headcount needs.

 One Model possesses unique capabilities that can transform your traditional headcount chart into a sophisticated cost analysis tool.
 What makes us unique?
 It all has to do with the data model.